-9 The NSFIE comprises few microdata from low income individuals when compared to other individuals in Japan, based on data collected using measures such as the Comprehensive Survey of Living Condition (CSLC) and the Survey on Income Distribution (SIR).
-Specifically, multiperson households with earnings lower than 2 million yen (approximately US\$20,000) represent only 3% of those included in the NSFIE and single-person households in that bracket represent 10%, compared to a result of 19% from the CSLC in 2004.
-This means that inequality measures of the market income from the NSFIE tend to be lower relative to those gained from CSLC, but the measures from both microdata exhibit a similar downward trend.
+&lt;sup>10 The NSFIE comprises low income individuals when compared to other individual income microdata such as the Comprehensive Survey of Living Condition (CSLC) and the Survey on Income Distribution (SIR).
+Specifically, multiperson households with earnings lower than 2 million yen (approximately US\$20,000) represent only 3% of those included in the NSFIE and single-person households in that bracket represent 10%, compared to 19% from the CSLC in 2004.
+This means that inequality measures of the market income from the NSFIE tend to be lower relative to those gained from CSLC.
+In effect, however, the measures from both microdata exhibit a similar downward trend.

-10 Consumption of specific items and holding properties was also surveyed.
+$^{11}\,$ Consumption of specific items and holding properties were also surveyed.

-11 When matching the data, we made use of employment status data for identification purposes.
+$^{12}$ When matching the data, we made use of employment status data as well for identification purposes.
 For example, if only one employee aged 64 or under, or 65 or over exists in a household, then we were able to identify the source of earnings in the household.